Disney World Fall 2026 Guide: Crowds, Weather, Events & Tips (August–October)

 Whether you’re here to sip, stroll, or snack your way around the world, the Food & Wine Festival is an iconic part of the Disney fall experience.
 Be sure to pace yourself, stay hydrated, and don’t skip the hidden gems—some of the best bites are off the beaten path!

-🎃 New for 2025: Halloween Comes to Jock Lindsey’s Hangar Bar
+🎃 Returning Seasonal Favorite: Halloween at Jock Lindsey’s Hangar Bar

 Looking for fall fun outside the parks?
-This year, Jock Lindsey’s Hangar Bar at Disney Springs gets its first-ever Halloween overlay—complete with spooky decor and limited-time cocktails like the Pumpkin Patch Old Fashionedand Creepy Mudslide (yes, it comes with gummy worms 🪱).
+Fan-favorite Halloween overlay returns in 2026, complete with spooky decor and limited-time cocktails like the Pumpkin Patch Old Fashioned and Creepy Mudslide (yes, it comes with gummy worms ).
 It’s a festive, low-key way to enjoy the season—and a perfect pre- or post-park treat.

 🧚♀️ Pixie Dust Pro Tip: Stop by in the late afternoon for shorter waits and a great spot to cool off between snacks or shopping!